oomph-lib/oomph-lib/README.md

 # Disable
 set_tests_properties(poisson.one_d_poisson PROPERTIES DISABLED YES)
 ```
-Disabled tests are listed explicitly in the final summary provided when `ctest` is run on the entire demo_driver directory.
+Disabled tests are listed explicitly in the final summary provided when `ctest` is run on the entire demo_drivers directory.

 ## How to run demo driver codes (and how to modify them when working on coding exercises, say)

-The best way to get started with `oomph-lib` is to explore some of the demo-driver codes.
+The best way to get started with `oomph-lib` is to explore some of the demo driver codes.
 Many of these codes are explained in great detail in the associated [tutorials](https://oomph-lib.github.io/oomph-lib/doc/example_code_list/html/index.html) which typically end with a few exercises that encourage you to modify the code.

 We will illustrate how to do this for the code in `demo_drivers/poisson/one_d_poisson_generic_only` which is the subject of [a specific tutorial](https://oomph-lib.github.io/oomph-lib/doc/quick_guide/html/index.html).
 When checked out of the GitHub repository, the directory contains the following files: